WilliamTjonndal/IT3212/assignment1/Group 25.md

 ## <a id="6-PCA"></a> 6.
 Apply dimensionality reduction techniques such as Principal Component Analysis (PCA) and discuss how it affects the dataset.

 Applying Principal Component Analysis (PCA) to our stock dataset reduces dimensionality by turning the original, correlated features into a smaller set of uncorrelated components.
 This lets us keep the most informative parts of the data while dropping redundant features, which can speed up model training, reduce multicollinearity, and make the data easier to visualize.
-The trade-off is that the new features (principal components) are linear combinations of the original ones, so they’re less interpretable, and some information is inevitably lost when lower-variance components are discarded.
+The trade-off is that the new features (principal components) are linear combinations of the original variables, making them less interpretable than directly meaningful attributes like Open or Close price.
+Additionally, some information is inevitably lost when components with lower variance are discarded.

 We applied PCA to the Open, High, Low, Close, and Volume features and retained the first two components.
 Figures 48 and 49 show these two components for the training and test sets, respectively.
 The reason for choosing two components will be described shortly.